Cashville Takeover

-Cashville Takeover is a mixtape by rapper's Young Buck, C-Bo, The Outlawz & $o$a Da Plug, Hosted by DJ Rip.
-This was the first mixtape released with all the Ca$hville roster on one disc together.
-The mixtape features exclusive tracks and freestyles from Ca$hville Records with appearances by Snoop Dogg, All Star Cashville Prince, Yo Gotti, and more.
+Cashville Takeover is a mixtape by rappers Young Buck, C-Bo, The Outlawz, and $o$a Da Plug, hosted by DJ Rip.
+This was the first mixtape released with all of the Ca$hville Records roster on one disc together.
+The mixtape features exclusive tracks and freestyles from Ca$hville with appearances by Snoop Dogg, All Star Cashville Prince, Yo Gotti, and more.
 It was released for digital download and sale on iTunes on February 3, 2009.